Traveler Summary

 Key Points

-• Avoid countries with substandard medical care if diabetes is poorly controlled or complications exist.
+- Avoid destinations with substandard medical care if diabetes is poorly controlled or if complications exist.

-• Medical history and a letter of necessity for carrying syringes, insulin pumps, and testing equipment maybe carried or stored in an email inbox or an app for immediate availability during travel.
+- Carry medical history and a letter of necessity for carrying syringes, insulin pumps, and testing equipment as either a hard copy or digital copy (e.g., in an email or secure app) for immediate access during travel.

-• If wearing/using a specific insulin pump and/or continuous glucose monitor (CGM), verify with the manufacturer whether the device(s) can go through airport security screening equipment (e.g., full-body scanners and x-ray machines).
-Notify airport security of the device(s) and request that they not be removed.
+- Confirm with the manufacturer whether a specific insulin pump and/or continuous glucose monitor (CGM) can pass through airport security scanners and x-ray machines.
+Inform security personnel of the device(s) and request that they not be removed.

-• Insulin pumps and wearable CGMs may transmit Bluetooth radio waves and may need to be turned off during take-off and landing.
+- Follow airline rules for insulin pumps and CGMs that transmit Bluetooth; turn them off for take-off and landing if required.
 Contact the airline for their rules on traveling with a particular device.
-Carry vials of insulin in case of pump malfunction.
+Carry insulin vials as a backup in case of pump malfunction.

-• Test blood sugar more frequently during flight and upon arrival.
-Consider adjusting long-acting insulin when crossing time zones, especially if traveling eastward with a time zone difference of more than 3 hours.
-If using a short-acting insulin, do not inject until the in-flight meal is served because turbulence may interrupt meal service.
+- Monitor blood sugar more frequently during flights and after arrival.
+Adjust long-acting insulin when crossing more than 3 time zones eastward.
+If using a short-acting insulin, wait to inject until the in-flight meal is served to avoid timing issues if meal service is delayed.

-• Be attentive to steps to avoid food- and waterborne illness because vomiting and diarrhea can have an adverse effect on blood sugar control.
-In hot climates, increase hydration to prevent dehydration and heat illness.
+- Observe strict food and beverage precautions to prevent illness because vomiting and diarrhea can destabilize blood sugar.
+In hot climates, maintain adequate hydration to prevent dehydration and heat-related illness.

-• Oral, once-daily diabetes drugs are associated with dehydration, frequent urination, and increased risk of vaginal/genital yeast infections.
-Travelers should stay well hydrated and consider bringing an antifungal (e.g., fluconazole) for self-treatment.
+- Stay well hydrated if taking once-daily oral diabetes medications because these can cause dehydration, frequent urination, and increased risk of vaginal/genital yeast infections; consider carrying an antifungal (e.g., fluconazole) for self-treatment.

 Introduction